Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 2. Overview and Objectives of the manual

-4. Description of guide referred to in Section 10
+4. Description of HRC guide to PAIA referred to in Section 10

 5. Records available in terms of other legislation

-7. Aspects pertaining to the protection of Personal Information Act
+7. Aspects about the protection of Personal Information Act

 8. The recipients or categories of recipients to whom the personal information may be supplied